Vulkan Tutorial

 cout << "Done." << endl;

-As we can see, we wait for the fence with timeout of three seconds.
-We call noThrow variant, because we do not want to throw in the case of error.
-Intead, we handle vk::Result::eTimeout by ourselves and let vk::checkForSuccessValue() check for us if the result is vk::Result::eSuccess.
+As we can see, we wait for the fence using timeout of three seconds.
+We call noThrow variant of the function, because we do not want to throw in the case of error.
+Instead, we handle vk::Result::eTimeout by ourselves.
+On all other return codes, we let vk::checkForSuccessValue() check for us if the result is vk::Result::eSuccess.
 If not, it will throw.
-This is understandable on all vk::Result error codes.
-But what about vk::Result success codes that are different from vk::Result::eSuccess?
-We are throwing even on them for two reasons.
-First, Vulkan function vkWaitForFences() is not expected to return any other success values than we already handled.
-And for the second, even if some future extension or Vulkan version appends a new success value, such success value does not mean we have got our job done like with vk::Result::eSuccess.
-We are not happy with such strange situation and we throw.
+It will throw even on non-error return codes.
+Such solution for non-error codes is used for two reasons: First, Vulkan function vkWaitForFences() is not expected to return any other success values than we already handled, e.g. eSuccess and eTimeout.
+And for the second, even if some future extension or Vulkan version appends a new success value, such success value does not mean we have got our job done.
+The vk::Result::eTimeout is also non-error return code and does not mean that the job was done.
+So, this is the reason that we are not happy with any other non-error return codes and we throw.